davidjbng/lets-code-webextension/README.md

-# lets-code-webextension
+# Let's Code Webextension

-Collection of Material for a Web Extension workshop
+Collection of material for a web extension workshop

 ## Getting Started